pickestry/pickestry/README.md

 Pickestry
 ----

-Pickestry is an open source dekstop application for small manufacturing companies.
+Pickestry is an open source desktop application for independent manufacturers and small businesses.

 It offers functionality like: